wmhilton-stoplight/platform-docs/1.-quickstarts/share-documentation-quickstart.md

 ## Create a Landing Page

-The Home Screen would be the landing page for users landing on the documentation.
-This can be used to highlight important APIs, getting start guides, or give a quick overview of the API platform.
+The Home Screen is the landing page for all users coming to the documentation.
+This can be used to highlight important APIs, getting started guides, or even embed some tutorial videos if you're feeling creative.

 ![landing-page-content](../assets/images/landing-page.gif)

-There's a template available to get you quickly started.
-You can edit or completely replace the default template using [Stoplight Flavoured Markdown](https://stoplight.io/p/docs/gh/stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md) from the workspace settings.
+There's an example template available to get started quickly.
+You can edit or completely replace the default template using [Stoplight Flavoured Markdown](https://meta.stoplight.io/docs/studio/docs/Documentation/03a-stoplight-flavored-markdown.md) from the workspace settings.

 ## Add Company Logo